prioritizr/prioritizr/docs/reference/add_top_portfolio.md

 - number_solutions:

-  `integer` number of solutions required.
+  `integer` value denoting the number of required solutions.
 Defaults to 10.

 ## Value